nickytonline/www.nickyt.co/src/pages/posts/frontend-developer-resources-246j.md

 #### axe

-Deque's axe extension is another great one.
+Deque's axe browser extension is another great one.
 It is available for [Chrome](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) and [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/axe-devtools/).
+It's great for finding accessibility issues in your app.

+#### WAVE

+WebAIM's [WAVE](https://wave.webaim.org/extension/) browser extension is great as well for finding accessibility issues in your app.

 ### cssgrid.io